-This General Permit does not cover the following discharges in this sector and an individual NPDES permit is required for such discharges: discharges containing boiler blowdown, cooling tower overflow and blowdown, ammonia refrigeration purging, and vehicle washing and clean-out operations.
+This General Permit does not cover the following discharges in this sector and an individual NPDES permit is required for such discharges:

+Discharges containing boiler blowdown, cooling tower overflow and blowdown, ammonia refrigeration purging, and vehicle washing and clean-out operations.

-The permittee must monitor and report analytical results for the pollutants listed below on Discharge Monitoring Reports (DMRs) for representative outfalls, subject to footnotes provided.
+The permittee must monitor and report analytical results for the parameters listed below on Discharge Monitoring Reports (DMRs) for representative outfalls, subject to footnotes provided.
 The benchmark values listed below are not effluent limitations, and exceedances do not constitute permit violations.
-However, if the permittee's sampling demonstrates exceedances of benchmark values for two or more consecutive monitoring periods, the permittee shall take action in accordance with Part C V.H of the General Permit.
+However, if the permittee's sampling demonstrates exceedances of benchmark values for two consecutive monitoring periods, the permittee shall submit a corrective action plan within 90 days of the end of the monitoring period triggering the plan.

-Monitoring Requirements (1),(2) Pollutant Minimum Measurement Frequency Sample Type Benchmark Values Total Nitrogen (mg/L) 1 / 6 months Grab XXX Total Phosphorus (mg/L) 1 / 6 months Grab XXX pH (S.U.)
-1 / 6 months Grab XXX 5-Day Biochemical Oxygen Demand (BOD5) (mg/L) 1 / 6 months Grab XXX Total Suspended Solids (TSS) (mg/L) 1 / 6 months Grab 150 Chemical Oxygen Demand (COD) (mg/L) 1 / 6 months Grab 120 Nitrate + Nitrite-Nitrogen (mg/L) 1 / 6 months Grab XXX Oil and Grease (mg/L) 1 / 6 months Grab 30
+Monitoring Req uirements (1) Parameter Minimum Measurement Frequency (2) Sample Type Benchmark Values pH (S.U.)
+1 / 6 months Grab XXX 5-Day Biochemical Oxygen Demand (BOD5) (mg/L) 1 / 6 months Grab XXX Total Suspended Solids (TSS) (mg/L) 1 / 6 months Grab 100 Chemical Oxygen Demand (COD) (mg/L) 1 / 6 months Grab 120 Nitrate + Nitrite-Nitrogen (mg/L) 1 / 6 months Grab XXX Oil and Grease (mg/L) 1 / 6 months Grab 30

 - (1) In accordance with Part C V.B, the permittee shall conduct additional monitoring if specified by DEP in the letter authorizing permit coverage or other correspondence. - (2) This is the minimum number of sampling events required.
-Permittees may optionally perform additional sampling.
+Permittees are encouraged to perform more than the minimum number of sampling events.